Skip to main content

 3

-Success check: You’ll land in the chat window with your template loaded.
+Success check: You land in the chat with your template loaded and a message saying “Template name cloned successfully.”

-Note: Using a template does not consume any tokens.
-It’s the fastest and easiest way to launch a production-ready app.
+Note: Using a template does not consume tokens.
+It is the fastest way to launch a production-ready app.

-Stay in the flow – we’ll ping you when it’s ready.
+Stay in the flow.
+We’ll notify you when it’s ready.

-If your project takes more than a few moments to complete, Rocket has you covered.
-You’ll hear a notification sound when your preview is ready - no need to keep the tab active.
+If your build takes longer than a few moments, you’ll hear a sound when the preview is ready.
+You do not need to keep the tab active.

 You did it!